The impetus for this blog post came from @copyconstruct:

 - Moving from unit tests to functional tests to playground to "testing in production" to full rollout is a gradual process of expanding out the environment.

-Needless to say, this comes with the caveat that it's only a workable solution when you are already at a "test in production" level of operational awareness.
+Needless to say, this comes with the caveat that it's only a workable solution when you are already at a "test in production" level of operational awareness, and there can be other drivers that may lead you to set up environments for specific teams: I recommend Making Sense of Environments for the details there.

 I know I've barely scratched the surface of this.
 As per one reaction: